Danda Shah Bilawal

-Danda Shah Bilawal is a village in Punjab, Pakistan located on the midway on the main road linking Mianwali and Talagang.
+Danda Shah Bilawal is a village in Punjab, Pakistan located equidistant on the main road linking Mianwali and Talagang.
 It is a local trade centre for surrounding villages owing to its location.

 Etymology

 Danda means "small hill" while Shah comes from the name of a local saint Noori Shah Sultan Bilawal.
 Noori Shah visited this village and then stayed here.
 Bilawal was a blacksmith who was a native of Danda and host of Noori Shah Sultan.
 Therefore, the name of the village was later changed from Danda to Danda Shah Bilawal.

 Population

 Danda Shah Bilawal has a population of around 17,000.
 Its inhabitants are mostly Punjabis.

 70% peoples are rich and 20% peoples are middle class and 10% peoples are normal.